VChecherynda/the-movie-watcher-front-end/README.md

   - prop-types ( for checking types which transmits into components )
   - formik ( for simplify input validation )
-  - reselect ( simple selector library to make complex selector and compute derived data ) ...
+  - reselect ( simple selector library to make complex selector and compute derived data )
+  - enzyme ( testing utility for simplify testing react-component )
+  - @testing-library/react ( we need this lib for some special asynchronous methods )
+  - jest ( testing framework )
+  ...

 # Structure:

 - views ( consist of implemenation of different domains, here i collect all logic )
   - view ( 1 unit, here we divide logic and mark-up for this we use hoc )
+    - component
+      - index.js ( here I place logic for component )
-    - view.js ( here we put mark-up )
+    - view.js ( here i connect all blocks )
+    - index.test.js ( for tests )
     - types ( here we put all props which we want to check and which transmits to the component )
-    - index.js ( this is custom hook where I put all logic )
+    - index.js ( here I place logic for view )

 - components ( block for constructing views, here i collect mostly dumb components 'mark-up' )
   - component ( 1 unit, here we divide logic and mark-up for this we use hoc )
-    - index.js ( here we put mark-up )
+    - index.js ( here I place mark-up )
+    - index.test.js ( for tests )
     - types ( here we put all props which we want to check and which transmits to the component )
-    - useHooks ( this is custom hook where I put all logic )

 - asstes ( for adding fonts / images / styles )
   - styles ( css / scss styles for views )